akaron/kubeadm_aws/README.md

 terraform destroy
 ```

-In my case, it occured a few times that `terraform destroy` took more than 10 minutes to
+It should take a few minutes.
+Occasionally `terraform destroy` took more than 10 minutes
-delete some resources.
-In such case need to use aws console to find out what other
+to delete some resources.
+In such case need to use aws console to check, probably other
-resources are depend on the resource and delete the resource, and run `terraform destroy`
+resource depend on that one and somehow failed to remove.
+Delete those resources and run
-again (if you `CTRL-C` the previous one).
+`terraform destroy` again.

 You should make sure aws resources are destroyed from aws console, especially:
 * route 53 A-records
+* In EC2 console:
-* EBS
+  - EBS
-* EFS
+  - EFS
-* NLB
+  - NLB